devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 ##### AssumeRole request optional parameters

-- DurationSeconds: if not defined, by default is 1h, you can provide a value between 900s (15m) up to 12h.
+- `DurationSeconds`: if not defined, by default is 1h, you can provide a value between 900s (15m) up to 12h.
 - Policy: this parameter includes IAM policy that you want to use as an inline session policy.
 The resulting session's permissions are the intersection of the role's identity-based policy and the session policies.
-- PolicyArns.member.N: the ARNs of the IAM managed policies that you want to use as managed session policies.
+- `PolicyArns.member.N`: the ARNs of the IAM managed policies that you want to use as managed session policies.
 The policies must exist in the same account as the role.
 You can provide up to 10 managed policy ARNs.
-- Tags.member.N: the session tags that you want to pass with the role.
+- `Tags.member.N`: the session tags that you want to pass with the role.
 Each session tag consists of a key name and an associated value.
-- SerialNumber and TokenCode: you can include MFA information when you call AssumeRole with these parameters.
+- `SerialNumber` and `TokenCode`: you can include MFA information when you call AssumeRole with these parameters.
 This is useful for cross-account scenarios to ensure that the user who assumes the role has been authenticated with an AWS MFA device.
 In that scenario, the trust policy of the role being assumed includes a condition that tests for MFA.

 ##### AssumeRole response sections

-- AssumeRoleUser: contains the ARN and ID of the role.
+- `AssumeRoleUser`: contains the ARN and ID of the role.
-- Credentials: contains the access key, secret access key and session token.
+- `Credentials`: contains the access key, secret access key and session token.
-- PackedPolicySize: percentage that indicates the packed size of the session policies and tags combined, the request fails if is greater than 100, which means the policies and tags exceeded the allowed space.
+- `PackedPolicySize`: percentage that indicates the packed size of the session policies and tags combined, the request fails if is greater than 100, which means the policies and tags exceeded the allowed space.

 ##### Role session naming

 - AWS Service - EC2: the instance ID.
 - AWS Service - Lambda: function name.
 - AWS Service - Cognito Identity Pool: Cognito identity credentials.
-- SAML-Based: when you use the AssumeRolewithSAML API it uses the value provided by the identity provider.
+- SAML-Based: when you use the `AssumeRolewithSAML` API it uses the value provided by the identity provider.
-- User defined: when assuming an IAM role with APIs such as AssumeRole or AssumeRoleWithWebIdentity, the role session name is a required input parameter.
+- User defined: when assuming an IAM role with APIs such as AssumeRole or `AssumeRoleWithWebIdentity`, the role session name is a required input parameter.

 ##### Session Tagging

 - Session tags are attributes passed in an IAM role session when you assume a role or federate a user using the AWS CLI or AWS API.
-- To be able to add session tags, you must have the sts:TagSession action allowed in your IAM policy.
+- To be able to add session tags, you must have the `sts:TagSession` action allowed in your IAM policy.
 - Session tags are principal tags that you specify while requesting a session.
 - New session tags override existing assumed role or federated user tags with the same tag key, regardless of case.
 - You cannot pass session tags using the AWS Management Console.